Autotask and Xero now supports four decimal places, you can activate four decimal places, under advanced settings in Xero Options in our console.

 Xero and Autotask use slightly different methodologies to calculate tax rates this can lead to minor rounding differences between the two platforms.

 Turning on 4 decimal place rounding in Autotask and Cloud Depot can reduce the rounding variances between the two platforms.

 Please note four decimal place support needs to be activated in Autotask, no change is required in Xero.

-Explanation of how Xero rounds tax amounts and why it is sometimes different.
+Here is an explanation of how Xero calculates tax amounts and why it can sometimes differ from other platforms.

-Take for example two products sold in Xero.
-In this example we are using a tax rate of 10%.
+Let's consider an example of two products being sold in Xero with a tax rate of 10%.